Neorealism and the Nouvelles Vagues

 Other European festivals of importance would come to life in the following decade.
 These included Karlovy Vary in 1950 (preceded by Mariànské Làzné, or Marienbad, in 1946, and then Gottwaldow, or Zlin, in Moravia), Berlin in 1951 and San Sebastian in 1954.
 From 1959 onwards, the festival of Karlovy Vary would alternate with that of Moscow.

 In Locarno in 1946, the line-up comprised 15 films, four of which were Italian.
 Among these was Roberto Rossellini’s Roma cittá aperta (Rome, Open City) .
 The jury, which featured a 25-year-old Alida Valli at the height of her stardom, ignored it.
 Paisà would suffer the same fate the following year.
-Only in 1948 did Rossellini garner official recognition on the banks of the River Verbano for Germania anno zero ( Germany Year Zero ) which won the Grand Prix.
+Only in 1948 did Rossellini garner official recognition on the shores of the Lake Maggiore for Germania anno zero ( Germany Year Zero ) which won the Grand Prix.

 The United States, or rather Hollywood, presented six films – three of which were made during the war: Henry King’s The Song of Bernadette (1946), Billy Wilder’s Double Indemnity and René Clair’s last American film And Then There Were None (1945).
 Clair would go on to triumph at Locarno’s 1947 edition with Le Silence est d’or (Silence is Golden) which picked up three prizes: Best Film, Best Director and Best Male Actor (Maurice Chevalier).